The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 • Combine conditions with AND, OR, and NOT operators for precise targeting

-• Create issues of any type (Bug, Story, Task, Epic, Sub-task) with all standard and custom fields
+• Create issues of any type (Bug, Story, Task, Epic, Sub-task) with standard and custom fields, individually or in bulk (up to 50 at once)

 • Update any editable field on an issue without touching other fields